Skip to content

 Files in and outside a container

 The filesystem inside the container is isolated from the filesystem outside the container.
 In order to access your files on a real, physical filesystem, you have to ensure that filesystem's directory is mounted.
-By default, Singularity will mount the $HOME directory as well as the current working directory $PWD if it can.
-To specify additional directories, use the SINGULARITY_BINDPATH environment variable or the --bind command line option.
+To specify a map between an inside and an outside directory, use the SINGULARITY_BINDPATH environment variable or the --bind command line option.

 or